Aashishsharma/Learnings/Design System/Design-System.md

 Use when
 1. Frequent Deployment
 2. Independent deployment
-3. Independent development
+3. Independent developmenst
 4. Independent Services

 Before micro-services we had SOA (Service oriented architecture)
 SOA -
 Each service has own tech stack, frameworks
 Each service can be scaled independently
-But
-Need to have common interface - XML, in miscroservices (REST is used)
-And all services accessed same DB
+But all services accessed same DB

 In micro-service architecture
 Sepearte service and separate DB for each businness domain, like (Order, Inventory, User)

+**Problems with micro-services**